National Centers for Environmental Information (NCEI)

 multichannel seismic data in SEG-Y format are also available for

-purchase from NGDC.
+purchase from NGDC (now NCEI).
 These data were made available by the U.S.

 Geological Survey for public dissemination.